MicrosoftDocs/bot-docs/articles/bot-framework-azure-getstarted.md

 The Azure Bot Service accelerates the process of developing a bot by providing an integrated environment that is purpose-built for bot development.
-In this tutorial, we'll walk through the process of creating and testing a bot by using the Azure Bot Service.
+This tutorial walks you through the process of creating and testing a bot by using the Azure Bot Service.

 ## Prerequisites